 Stena Nordica Overview

 The Stena Line RoPax Ferry STENA NORDICA is a part-sister to P&O Ferries’ Japanese built Larne to Cairnryan ships EUROPEAN CAUSEWAY and EUROPEAN HIGHLANDER.
-She was built as the EUROPEAN AMBASSADOR for P&O’s Dublin-Liverpool and (now closed) Dublin-Mostyn routes, and is a slightly bigger version of EUROPEAN CAUSEWAY with passenger cabins, whereas the Larne vessel has none.
+She was built as the EUROPEAN AMBASSADOR for P&O’s Dublin-Liverpool and (now closed) Dublin-Mostyn routes, and is an enlarged version of EUROPEAN CAUSEWAY with passenger cabins, whereas the Larne vessel has none.
 EUROPEAN AMBASSADOR became a Stena ship in a transaction related to, but not part of, the Stena acquisition of P&O Irish Sea’s Fleetwood-Larne operation in 2004.
 This was as she was no longer required by P&O following the closure of the Mostyn route, which along with Liverpool – Dublin, P&O were prevented from selling to Stena by the UK competition authorities.
+EUROPEAN AMBASSADOR had also previously been used on the Rosslare to Cherbourg route, which P&O closed in December 2004 but which was restarted by Celtic Link ferries early the following year.
+She would later return to that route as STENA NORDICA in a relief capacity after Stena Line took over Celtic Link in early 2014.

 Over the years STENA NORDICA has proved herself a very versatile ship, having operated to Liverpool, Mostyn, Cherbourg and Holyhead from Dublin, between Belfast and Cairnryan and Rosslare to Fishguard as a relief vessel for Stena, and also between Karlskrona and Gdynia as mentioned above.
 In addition she also served the Dover -Calais route for DFDS as MALO SEAWAYS and operated in the Mediterranean for GNV.